eveinseojeon/eveinseojeon/README.md

 ### Hi there 👋 I'm Inseo.

-- 👀 I’m interested in Data Science.
+- 🌱 I’m interested in Data Science.
-- 🌱 I’m currently adjusting to how to use Git.